Explorer GUI

 Note

-For example: In this VOC Exploration dashboard, user selects a couple airplane images like this:
+For example, in this VOC Exploration dashboard, the user selects a few airplane images:

-On performing similarity search, you should see a similar result:
+After running the similarity search, you should see similar results:

 Ask AI